pagekit/docs/guide-localization.md

 If your requested language was approved, you can start to translate the extensions or *Resources* as they are called in Transifex.
 Just click the resource you want to work on and press the button *Translate now*.

 ### Upload a .po file
-In case you already created a .po language file, you can upload your it easily by clicking on the resource and then *Upload file*.
+In case you already created a .po language file, you can upload it easily by clicking on the resource and then *Upload file*.

-A green bar in each column shows you the progress of each translation.
+A green bar in each column shows you the progress of each localization.

 ![Options](images/guide-translation-options.png)